-Conditions that will prevent a student from being awarded an IB Diploma, regardless of points received, are:
+Conditions that will prevent a student from being awarded an IB Diploma, regardless of total points received, are:

-1. Non-completion of Extended Essay (EE),

-Creativity, Activity, Service (CAS) or Theory of Knowledge (TOK) components

-2. Not meeting the total points required for Higher

-Level (12) or Standard Level (9) subjects

-- A grade of 1 in any subject.

-- More than two grade 2's awarded (HL or SL)
+- 1. Non-completion or a score of E in the Extended Essay (EE) or - 2.
+Non-completion or a score of E in Theory of Knowledge (TOK) - 3.
+Non-completion of CAS requirements - 4.
+Not meeting the total points required for Higher Level subjects (12 points needed) - 5.
+Not meeting the total points required for Standard Level subjects (9 points needed) - 6.
+A grade of 1 in any subject - 7.
+More than two grade 2s awarded (HL or SL)

-- More than three grade 3's awarded (HL or SL)

-- 3. Academic Malpractice
+- 8. More than three grade 3s awarded (HL or SL) - 9.
+Academic Malpractice

-- 4. A score of E on either the EE or TOK and less than 24 points overall